 Our education program

 LWB's Education Program provides access to education to orphaned and impoverished children who otherwise would have little hope of a brighter future.
 We're committed to helping as many children as possible achieve their dreams of learning.
-See our education program locations here.
+Our current programs serve students in Cambodia, China, and Uganda.

 After learning that some children were unable to attend public schools due to living in extreme poverty or being born with medical needs, LWB decided to bring education directly to the kids.
 These schools serve children both in orphanages and rural villages and open their minds to the joy of learning.